nayan-agrawal/javascript-notes/notes/Functions.md

 b(arg1, arg2); // arguments - values passed inside function call
 ```

-### Q: What is First Class Function aka First Class Citizens?
+### Q: What is First Class Function a.k.a First Class Citizens?
-We can pass functions inside a function as arguments and
-/or return a function(HOF).
+We can pass functions inside a function as arguments and or return a function(HOF).
 These ability are altogether known as First class function.
 It is programming concept available in some other languages too.
 ```js
 var b = function(param1) {
   console.log(param1); // prints " f() {} "